xbmc/kodi-tv/src/content/article/kodi-21-0-omega-beta-3/index.md

 **General**

 * The way in which buffer fill was handled was changed to care more for low-power CPU devices.
 Under certain circumstances, and with especially high manually-configured `readbuffer` factors, the buffer filling thread caused high CPU usage and introduced stutter by itself.
-* Implemented new "Adaptive" setting in Services / Caching / Read Factor that allows a variable read factor based on cache level.
-This means that the cache fills faster, while at same time using a less aggressive read factor when it's already filled.
+* Implemented a new "Adaptive" setting in Services / Caching / Read Factor that implements a variable read factor based on cache level.
+This means that the cache fills faster, while at the same time using a less-aggressive read factor when the cache is already full.
 * Fixed media served through plugins not being accessible when a master lock is used.

 **JSON-RPC**